What to do in Barcelona for 3 days? It’s going to be a jam packed itinerary if you want to see the best of this beautiful city.

 Where To Stay In Barcelona

-Most tourists opt to stay as close to the most popular part of Barcelona as possible, Las Ramblas.
-Which is fine, you’ll be right in the centre of the action and there are plenty of choices.
+Most first time visitors to Barcelona, choose to stay as close to the most popular part of the city as possible, Las Ramblas.

 Getting Around Barcelona